phansier/Coffeegram/README.md

 [Youtube (AppsFest) RU](https://youtu.be/CuCV-SGUuCQ/)

-Additional info about Jetpack Compose can be found in the [mindmap](mindmap.md).

 After implementation of repository part it will be suitable for tracking of consumed coffee cups.

 The App consists of two screens: